magma/magma/docs/readmes/orc8r/how_to_deploy_using_juju.md

 # How-To: Deploy Orchestrator using Juju (Beta)

 The goal of this document is to detail how to deploy Magma's Orchestrator on any Kubernetes cluster.
-To do so, we will set up a K8s cluster, bootstrap a Juju controller, deploy Magma Orchestrator and configure A records.
+To do so, we will set up a Kubernetes cluster, bootstrap a Juju controller, deploy Magma Orchestrator and configure A records for Orchestrator services to be accessible from anywhere.

 ### Pre-requisites